Demi Lovato: Products and endorsements

 From 2014 to 2016, Lovato was the face of the Skechers footwear brand.
 She partnered with Shazam on the Demi World Tour in 2014.
 Lovato launched her skincare line Devonne by Demi in December of the same year.
 In addition, she became the first-ever brand ambassador of the makeup brand N.Y.C.
 New York Color in 2015.
 That year, Lovato promoted The Radiant Collection for Tampax for "empowering females of all ages to stay fearless and wear what they want anytime of the month."
 In June 2016, Lovato partnered with streaming service Tidal to livestream the first date of her Future Now Tour with Nick Jonas.
 Since 2017, Lovato has released activewear collections with the women's athleisure brand Fabletics to raise money for organizations such as United Nations Foundation's Girl Up campaign and COVID-19 relief efforts.
 Also in 2017, she performed at a dinner hosted by the jewelry company Bulgari to celebrate the opening of the brand's Fifth Avenue flagship store in New York City.

 Lovato became a brand ambassador for the JBL audio company in 2017 and for the mug company Ember in 2018.
 That year, she starred in CORE Hydration's "Finding Balance" campaign; she had become an initial investor of CORE Hydration after first discovering the brand in 2015.
 Jaguar, JBL, Lyft, Ferrari, TikTok and Samsung products have been featured in Lovato's music videos.
 She also appeared in commercials for Skechers, Acuvue, Apple, and Fabletics.
 In 2019, Dior used Lovato's song "Only Forever" from the album Tell Me You Love Me in a series of commercials and social media posts to promote the brand's "Dior Forever" makeup collection; the brand later used Lovato's song "Confident" in March 2021 to promote a new "Dior Forever" foundation in a series of social media campaigns.
 Since September 2020, Lovato has served as a Mental Health Spokesperson for the online and mobile therapy company Talkspace.
 In November 2021, Lovato announced the launch of her own vibrator, named Demi Wand, in partnership with Bellesa.
 The same month, she became Gaia, Inc.'s first celebrity ambassador; this endorsement attracted criticism from fans and the media due to the contents of the platform, which are widely described as promoting conspiracy theories.
+In March 2024, Lovato became a brand ambassador for and celebrity partner of Xeomin, a neurotoxic injectable filler by Merz Aesthetics.
+In July, she released a song on TikTok, titled "OG Anthem", for haircare brand OGX's "OG Who?
+OGX" campaign.